nus-cs2103-AY2021S1/tp/docs/team/ethanthegoondu.md

 Trackr is an application for teaching assistants (TAs) who prefer to use a desktop application for managing their student records.
 It is uses a Command Line Interface (CLI), while still retaining the benefits of a Graphical User Interface (GUI).
-It is written in Java, and currently has over 10kLoC.
+Our application was build using Java with IntelliJ as our IDE of choice, it currently has over 15kLoC.

 ### Summary of Contributions